GaryJBlake/garyjblake.github.io/content/archive/2011-2015/pet-clinic.md

 ]
 +++

-I don’t know how much experience any of you have in delivering the Spring Source Pet Clinic application which can be used as a good sample application when delivering vCloud Director.
+I don’t know how much experience any of you have in delivering the Spring Source Pet Clinic application which can be used as a good sample application when delivering VMware vCloud Director (vCD).
 Based on recent experience I thought I would share:

 Pet Clinic Spring Source Sample Application – The Pet Clinic application is a simple two VM application running on CentOS, it consist of a one VM running Tomcat and IMDB and a second VM running Apache Web Server.